EliGurarie/bcpa/cran-comments.md

 ## Resubmission

 This is an resubmission of an update of an existing release.
-I believe I've fixed the warnings / notes pointed out here: https://win-builder.r-project.org/incoming_pretest/180216_072546_bcpa_12/00check.log.
-Specifically:
+I believe I've fixed the warnings / notes pointed out here: https://www.stats.ox.ac.uk/pub/bdr/noSuggests/bcpa.out.

-- removed line-breaks in some plotting files which I think caused the following: `Warning in plot.xy(xy.coords(x, y), type = type, ...) : plot type 'black' will be truncated to first character`

-- added `digest` to "Suggests", to address: `WARNING: You used a knitr feature that depends on the digest package`

-Other minor tweaks and corrections.
+I believe most of these have to do with some dependencies in the examples, notably of `circular` (fatal) and `stats` (minor).

+Otherwise, I have updated the documentation, Roxynated all of the help files, improved some key examples, and added a new vignette (for unidimensional analysis).